spanishdict/engineering.spanishdict.com/_posts/2012-03-12-front-end-profiling-and-optimization.md

 	IE8:	  462ms

 Wow.
 That is a lot of time rendering--almost 10 times as much time as it takes for the server to generate the page.
+This finding resonates with the [Performance Golden Rule][souders] from Steve Souders, which is that 80-90% of the end-user response time is spent on the front end.

 ### Back to Basics